 You want to make treatment plan decisions.

-NPs and PAs also make treatment decisions.
-They have this power and a lot of them are practicing in an environment where they work on their own.
+NPs and PAs also make treatment decisions, and a lot of them are practicing in an environment where they work on their own.
 You need to dig deeper and have more to your answer.

-You have a PhD and you need to become a physician to have that opportunity to treat patients.
+You have a PhD, but you need to become a physician to have the opportunity to treat patients.

 Why do you want to be a doctor?
 It is very important to know this.
-So think about these things when you’re figuring out why you want to become a doctor.
+Think about these things as you go through your premed journey.

 Links and Other Resources: